2023-07-24 03:12:15

 “The Bundesliga has developed well, is also recognized internationally and has become a stepping stone to bigger leagues for many players,” explained Peter Pacult.
 The 63-year-old Austria Klagenfurt coach has known the Bundesliga for decades and was in good company with his findings in an APA survey before the start of the season.

 Matthias Jaissle, for example, made a similar statement.
 “My impression is that Austrian football has developed very well recently – on many levels.”
 Salzburg’s coach led to the fixed place in the Champions League for the Austrian champions, the level in the master group last or the increasing number of spectators.
-“If you can confirm this development and maybe even take it a little further, then you certainly don’t have to worry about the Bundesliga.”
+“If you can confirm this development and maybe even take it a little further, then you certainly don’t have to worry regarding the Bundesliga.”

 According to the latest figures, the fact that fans are increasingly pouring into the stadiums is, for Austria’s sports director Manuel Ortlechner, “actually the most important indicator of whether the Bundesliga is attractive and shows that things are going in the right direction.”
 Joachim Standfest stated: “I’m convinced that the league offers a great stage for young players in particular and that the clubs from the top leagues don’t send their scouts to Austria every week for nothing,” said Altach’s neo-coach.